History of the Central Intelligence Agency: Nixon

 In 1971 the NSA and CIA were engaged in domestic spying.
 The Department of Defense was eavesdropping on Henry Kissinger.
-The White House, and Camp David were wired for sound.
-Nixon and Kissenger were eavesdropping on their aides and on reporters.
+The White House and Camp David were wired for sound.
+Nixon and Kissinger were eavesdropping on their aides and on reporters.
 Nixon's "plumbers" included former CIA officials Howard Hunt and Jim McCord.
-On July 7, 1971, John Ehrlichman, Nixon's domestic policy chief, told DCI Cushman, Nixon's hatchet-man in the CIA, to let Cushman "know that [Hunt] was in fact doing some things for the President... you should consider he has pretty much carte blanche" Importantly, this included a camera, disguises, a voice altering device, and ID papers furnished by the CIA, as well as the CIA's participation developing film from the burglary Hunt staged on the office of Pentagon Papers leaker Daniel Ellsberg's psychologist.
+On July 7, 1971, John Ehrlichman, Nixon's domestic policy chief, told DCI Cushman, Nixon's hatchet-man in the CIA, to let Cushman "know that [Hunt] was in fact doing some things for the President... you should consider he has pretty much carte blanche".
+Importantly, this included a camera, disguises, a voice altering device, and ID papers furnished by the CIA, as well as the CIA's participation developing film from the burglary Hunt staged on the office of Pentagon Papers leaker Daniel Ellsberg's psychologist.

 On June 17, Nixon's Plumbers were caught burglarizing the Democratic National Committee offices in the Watergate.
 On June 23, DI Helms was ordered by the White House to wave the FBI off using national security as a pretext.
-The new DCI, Walters, another Nixon hack, told the acting director of the FBI and told him to drop the investigation as ordered.
+The new DCI, Walters, another Nixon hack, told the acting director of the FBI to drop the investigation as ordered.
 On June 26, Nixon's counsel John Dean ordered DCI Walters to pay the plumbers untraceable hush money.
 The CIA was the only part of the government that had the power to make off the book payments, but it could only be done on the orders of the CI, or, if he was out of the country, the DCI.

 The Acting Director of the FBI started breaking ranks.
 He demanded the CIA produce a signed document attesting to the national security threat of the investigation.
-Jim McCord's lawyer contacted the CIA informing them that McCord had been offered a Presidential pardon if he fingered the CIA, testifying that the break-in had been an operation of the CIA.
-Nixon had long been frustrated by what he saw as a liberal infection inside the CIA, and had been trying for years to tear the CIA out by its roots.
+Jim McCord's lawyer contacted the CIA, informing them that McCord had been offered a Presidential pardon if he fingered the CIA by testifying that the break-in had been an operation of the CIA.
+Nixon had long been frustrated by what he saw as a liberal infection inside the CIA and had been trying for years to tear the CIA out by its roots.
 McCord wrote "If [DI] Helms goes (takes the fall) and the Watergate operation is laid at the CIA's feet, where it does not belong, every tree in the forest will fall.
 It will be a scorched desert."